-- 1. Create or obtain the customized file and copy it to \sgdeploy\SGTKWinPE\ ASUFiles. - Specify the name of the new file by using the TK_ASU_File variable in the [ASU Settings] section of the STGKWinPE user settings .ini file. - Note: Any ASU files that exist in the directory will be copied to the Windows PE image, but only the one specified byTK_ASU_File will be activated for automatic execution.
+- Create or obtain the customized file and copy it to \sgdeploy\SGTKWinPE\ ASUFiles. - 2.
+Specify the name of the new file by using the TK_ASU_File variable in the [ASU Settings] section of the STGKWinPE user settings .ini file.

+Note: Any ASU files that exist in the directory will be copied to the Windows PE image, but only the one specified by TK_ASU_File will be activated for automatic execution.

-The following variable can be used to customize the ASU files in the image:
+The following table lists the variables that can be used to customize the ASU files in the image.